February 24 to March 15, 2022

 Flights you (or a travel agent) book: Arrive in Delhi, India (DEL) on February 26.
 If you are arriving from our Nepal trip, see the Flights section in its itinerary for arrival information.
-Depart from Delhi on March 27.
+Depart from Delhi, India (DEL) on March 14.

-Flights we book for you: The flight from Jabalpur to Delhi is included in the trip cost
+Flights we book for you: The one-way flight from Jabalpur to Delhi is included in the trip cost.

 All lodges have air conditioning.